Description of Procedure or Service

 Policy Guidelines

-For individuals who have lung tumor(s) who need fiducial marker placement prior to treatment when flexible bronchoscopy alone or with endobronchial ultrasound are inadequate to place the markers near the pulmonary lesion(s), the evidence includes one comparative observational study and several noncomparative observational studies and case series.
-The relevant outcomes are health status measures and treatment-related morbidity.
-In the largest series, a subgroup analysis of 258 patients from the NAVIGATE study, the subjective assessment of outcome was that 99.2% of markers were accurately placed and 94.1% were retained at follow-up.
+For individuals who have lung tumor(s) who need fiducial marker placement prior to treatment when flexible bronchoscopy alone or with endobronchial ultrasound are inadequate to place the markers near the pulmonary lesion(s), the evidence includes 1 comparative observational study and several noncomparative observational studies and case series.
+Relevant outcomes are health status measures and treatment-related morbidity.
+In the largest series, a subgroup analysis of 258 patients from the NAVIGATE study, the subjective assessment of outcome was that 99.2% of markers were accurately placed and 94.1% were retained at follow-up (mean 8.1 days postprocedure).
 Pneumothorax of any grade occurred in 5.4% of patients, and grade 2 or higher pneumothorax occurred in 3.1%.
-Limitations of the published evidence preclude determining the effects of the technology on net health outcome.
-Evidence reported through clinical input supports that this use provides a clinically meaningful improvement in net health outcome and is consistent with generally accepted medical practice.
-The key advantage of ENB placement is the markedly reduced risk of pneumothorax compared to the transthoracic approach.
-Patients being treated with targeted radiation are typically those with advanced respiratory disease who cannot undergo surgical resection.
-They are also more at risk for pneumothorax and resultant further complications.
-As the markers need to be near and not necessarily in a lesion, the accuracy advantage of a transthoracic approach is outweighed by the safety advantage of ENB over a transthoracic approach.
-The evidence is sufficient to determine that the technology results in a meaningful improvement in the net health outcome.
+The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

-Current National Comprehensive Cancer Network ( v.3.2023) practice guidelines on non-small-cell lung cancer state that the strategy for diagnosing lung cancer should be individualized and the least invasive biopsy with the highest diagnostic yield is preferred as the initial diagnostic study.27,
+Current National Comprehensive Cancer Network ( v.3.2025) practice guidelines on non-small-cell lung cancer state that the strategy for diagnosing lung cancer should be individualized and the least invasive biopsy with the highest diagnostic yield is preferred as the initial diagnostic study.

 - "Patients with central masses and suspected endobronchial involvement should undergo bronchoscopy.

-- Patients with peripheral (outer one-third) nodules may benefit from navigational bronchoscopy, radial EBUS [endobronchial ultrasound], or transthoracic needle aspiration...
+- Patients with pulmonary nodules may benefit from navigational bronchoscopy (including robotic), radial EBUS [endobronchial ultrasound], or transthoracic needle aspiration (TTNA).

 - Patients with suspected nodal disease should be biopsied by EBUS, EUS [endoscopic ultrasound], navigation biopsy, or mediastinoscopy."

-In 2013, the American College of Chest Physicians issued updated guidelines on the diagnosis of lung cancer.
-Regarding ENB, the guideline stated: “In patients with peripheral lung lesions difficult to reach with conventional bronchoscopy, electromagnetic navigation guidance is recommended if the equipment and the expertise are available.”
-The authors noted that the procedure can be performed with or without fluoroscopic guidance and has been found to complement radial probe ultrasound.
-The strength of evidence for this recommendation as grade 1C, defined as “Strong recommendation, low- or very-low-quality evidence.”
+In 2013, the American College of Chest Physicians updated its guidelines on the diagnosis of lung cancer.
+Regarding ENB, the guidelines stated: "In patients with peripheral lung lesions difficult to reach with conventional bronchoscopy, electromagnetic navigation guidance is recommended if the equipment and the expertise are available."
+The College noted that the procedure can be performed with or without fluoroscopic guidance and has been found to complement radial probe ultrasound.
+The strength of evidence for this recommendation was grade 1C ("strong recommendation, low- or very-low-quality evidence").

 Billing/Coding/Physician Documentation Information